s-wray/tag-lex/README.md

 # tag-lex
-Lexical statistics of part-of-speech tagged Tagalog corpus
+Corpus-based lexical statistics of Tagalog

 ## About
 These lexical statistics of the Tagalog language are used by the Neuroscience of Language Lab in research on word processing in the mind/brain.
 This collection of resources includes: